content-left-bg.png

 Three separate criteria must be met in order to propose action of ill health retirement to an employee:

-- An IME report has been obtained within the last 12 months from a doctor following an IME of the employee pursuant to Chapter 3, Part 8, Division 5of the PS Act and the Independent medical examinations procedure
+1. An IME report has been obtained from a doctor following an IME of the employee pursuant to Chapter 3, Part 8, Division 5 of the PS Act and the Independent medical examinations procedure and is considered current medical information for the purposes of assessing the employee's fitness for duty.

-- The doctor’s opinion recorded in the IME report is that the employee has a mental or physical illness or disability that may adversely affect his/her performance/attendance, and states that the employee is unable to perform the inherent requirements of their substantive position or any other position in the Queensland Public Service permanently or for the foreseeable future, due to their mental or physical illness or disability
+2. The doctor’s opinion recorded in the IME report is that the employee has a mental or physical illness or disability that may adversely affect the employee's performance/attendance, and states that the employee is unable to perform the inherent requirements of their substantive position or any other position in the Queensland Public Sector permanently or for the foreseeable future, due to their mental or physical illness or disability

-- Appropriate rehabilitation interventions, reasonable adjustment, transfer and redeployment options have been fully explored and documented.
+3. Appropriate workplace rehabilitation interventions, reasonable adjustment, transfer and redeployment options have been fully explored, documented and found not to be reasonably practicable.

 Prepare briefing note and proposal letter

-The regional HR team will prepare a briefing note and draft proposed action letter (IHR) for their region’s Director, HR Business Partnering seeking endorsement for the IHR proposal.
+The Human Resources team upon receiving the IME report will promptly prepare a briefing note and draft an IHR proposal letter for the Director of HR, seeking endorsement of the IHR proposal.

 The briefing note must include: